What is the wavelength necessary to completely remove an electron... | Channels for Pearson+

 Multiple Choice

-What is the wavelength necessary to completely remove an electron from the second shell (n = 2) of a hydrogen atom, given the Rydberg constant R∞ = 1.097 × 10^7 m^-1?
+What is the wavelength necessary to completely remove an electron from the fourth shell (n = 4) of a hydrogen atom, given the Rydberg constant R = 1.097 x 10^7 m^-1?

 A